 An ongoing program to provide roadway rehabilitation in municipalities and urban areas on SHA highways.
-These non-capacity improvements may include but are not limited to drainage improvements, curb and gutter improvements, pavement milling and resurfacing, sidewalks, shared-use paths, signage, pavement markings/striping, and lighting improvements.
+These non-capacity improvements include drainage improvements, curb and gutter improvements, pavement milling and resurfacing, sidewalks, shared-use paths, signage, pavement markings/striping, and lighting improvements.
 In addition, this program may include related administrative activities necessary to ensure delivery of these improvements.